 Let’s Discuss The Transition to Daycare

-Childcare programs can have a substantial positive impact on the social development of your child.
+Childcare programs can have a substantial positive impact on your child’s social development.
 However, these advantages can come at the price of emotional stress for both parent and child.
-Luckily, there are many ways to ease the transition into daycare and minimize stress for you and your child at childcare drop off.
+Luckily, there are many ways to ease the transition into daycare and minimize stress for you and your child at childcare dropoff.

 No two children are the same, so it is essential to consider your specific child’s needs and the workings of your chosen childcare facility.
 Before committing to a daycare, be sure to inquire about the transition options.
 You may be allowed to select the dropoff time and overall length of the transition to daycare.

 I believe that infants require more extended transition periods.
 This is based on attachment figures and separation anxiety.